 - Employee Assistance Program.
-In connection with its Limited Benefits product offerings, AXIS makes an Employee Assistance Program (EAP) available to its members.
-This program provides members who experience personal and work-related issues that can impact their physical and emotional health and wellbeing with counseling services that they can seek from the comfort and privacy of their own homes, obviating the need for an in-person doctor visit and potentially providing care earlier than an in-person visit might be able to provide. - First Responder Assistant Program.
-In connection with the disability, medical and accidental death insurance AXIS provides for volunteer firefighters, it provides preventative services that include a First Responder Assistant Program (FRAP).
-FRAP is similar to an EAP and provides mental health, marital, financial and other assistance to volunteers in need with similar benefits to those described above. - Teledoc Services.
-AXIS has a partnership with Teledoc, the nation's largest telehealth provider, which utilizes Teledoc's HIPPAA compliant system to provide virtual healthcare consultations via the phone or online video.
-Teledoc includes the cost of the consultation, so the member pays nothing out of pocket.
+In connection with its Limited Benefits product offerings, AXIS makes an Employee Assistance Program (EAP) available to its customers.
+This program provides online counseling services to customers who have experienced personal and work-related issues that can impact their physical and emotional health.
+The EAP's online platform allows customers to obtain services from the comfort and privacy of their own homes and potentially provides customers with care earlier than an in-person visit. - First Responder Assistant Program.
+In connection with the disability, medical and accidental death insurance provided to volunteer firefighters, AXIS provides preventative services including a First Responder Assistant Program (FRAP).
+The FRAP is similar to an EAP, as described above, and provides mental health, marital, financial and other assistance to volunteers in need. - Teladoc Services.
+AXIS has a partnership with Teladoc, the nation's largest telehealth provider, which utilizes Teladoc's HIPAA compliant system to provide virtual healthcare consultations via the phone or video conference.
+Teladoc's base level services, including general medical visits, are provided at no incremental cost to the insured.

 Most commonly used for minor illnesses and similar issues such as the cold, flu and infections, the consults result in a prescription in more than 70% of the visits and, similar to the EAP, expedites care by providing it immediately through the phone or online.
-Use of this service also preserves insurance benefits for use by their holders for more serious consultations.
+Use of this service also preserves insurance benefits for more serious consultations.